Danny Knicely

-Danny Knicely (born 1975 in Rockingham County, Virginia) is an American country and bluegrass musician.
+Daniel Shane Knicely, known as Danny Knicely, (born 1975 in Rockingham County, Virginia) is an American country and bluegrass musician.
 In addition to singing, he plays guitar, fiddle, and mandolin.
 His album releases include: The Evenin' News, Chop, Shred & Split, Waltz for Aimee, The Melody Lingers, Roots and Branches, and Murders, Drownings and Lost Loves (2006) — which he recorded with Will Lee.

 He is musical director for the Mountain Music Project, a nonprofit supporting traditional musicians around the world, and played a major role in the film“The Mountain Music Project” which documents a journey Tara Linhardt and he took through the Himalayas of Nepal and the mountains of Virginia exploring the connections between these two mountain cultures (and their music).

 Early

 Knicely's grandfather, A. O. Knicely – known as "A.O.K." – played old-time guitar, mandolin, and fiddle as leader of the Knicely Family Band from the 1930s on.
 His father, Glen Shelton Knicely (d.
-December 17, 2018), who was born August 11, 1940 in Augusta County, Virginia, played bass and banjo in A.O.K.’s band – and led his own country and bluegrass band, Dominion Express.
+December 17, 2018), who was born August 11, 1940, in Augusta County, Virginia, played bass and banjo in A.O.K.’s band – and led his own country and bluegrass band, Dominion Express.
 Knicely's mother created Heartland, a country and gospel band, and the Massanutten Mountain Cloggers.

-Knicely got his first instrument, a ukelele, when he was seven years old.
+Knicely got his first instrument, a ukulele, when he was seven years old.
 His father tried tuned it as a mandolin and broke half the strings.
 When he was eight a cousin gave him a cassette taped from old Django Reinhardt 78s played on a windup Victrola, igniting a lifelong musical eclecticism.

 He played upright and electric bass in his middle school band, turning professional at 14 when he joined his mother's band as a bassist providing baritone vocal harmony.

 When Spike Stroop, a Virginia bluegrass fiddler, heard Danny he used him as rhythm guitarist for fiddle contests and festivals.
 It was at the Galax Old Fiddler's Convention that Will Lee, son of Ricky Lee who played lead guitar with the Stanley Brothers, first jammed with the 15-year-old phenom.
 Will lived for a while with the rest of his family on Ralph Stanley’s farm on Smith Ridge in Virginia.
 Lee started bringing his guitarist, the flatpicking virtuoso Larry Keel, over on weekends to jam with his new find.
 This combo grew into Magraw Gap, a "high energy threesome playing wild, creative bluegrass arrangements that folded in licks from jazz, blues, rock ‘n’ roll, and even reggae."
 John Flower would join later.
 Group members called their style "spacegrass".